MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ![Mission-critical reliability dial](./images/alwayson-slo.gif "Mission-critical reliability dial")

+However, this globally distributed approach to achieve high reliability comes at a development cost which may not be justifiable for every workload scenario.
+It's recommended that design decisions are driven by business requirements.

 ## 2&mdash;Refer to the mission-critical implementations

 The Mission-Critical open source project strives to illustrate the design recommendations provided by this methodology, and should be used as a source of reference to inform the art of the possible.